 To all of her students, Burford offers this: “It all comes back to the choices you make and how you want to represent yourself” – and that’s good advice online and in most any situation.

 Like the letters on the wall at the Lower School spell out: Be Kind.

 We can choose to be kind.

 About the author: Patti P. Wade, APR, leads the Office of Marketing & Communication at Jackson Academy.
-Her work since 1992 has been in staff and faculty roles in higher education and college-preparatory education.
 This article is part of a series that highlights character traits Jackson Academy helps foster.